-The BEL corresponds to the sum of the policyholder's value of BEL (unit liability), the expected present value of future profits and a provision of claims reported to the Company prior to 31 December 2023 that had not yet been paid at that date.
+The BEL corresponds to the sum of the policyholder's value of BEL (unit liability), the expected present value of future profits and a provision of claims reported to the Company prior to 31 December 2024 that had not yet been paid at that date.

-The value of the unit liability is calculated as the product of the number of units deemed allocated at the valuation date to each policy and associated valuation price per units of each fund (Net Asset Value per unit) in which the policy is invested.
+The Technical Reserves is an aggregate of Investment and Insurance classified contracts.
+The Investment contracts are calculated as the product of the number of units deemed allocated at the valuation date to each policy and associated valuation price per units of each fund (Net Asset Value per unit) in which the policy is invested.
+The Insurance classified contracts include an aggregation of the Present Value of Future Cash Flows, being the discounted value of all future cash flows expected from the insurance contracts and a Risk Adjustment being an additional amount to reflect the uncertainty in the cash flows and finally the Contractual Service Margin being the unearned profit that will be recognized over the coverage period

-The expected present value of future profits is calculated by projecting forward the unit liability for the lifetime of each policy allowing for lapses, mortality, investment return and unit linked charges.
+The Best Estimated Liabilities (BEL) is the expected present value of future profits is calculated by projecting forward the unit liability for the lifetime of each policy allowing for lapses, mortality, investment return and unit linked charges.
 The present value of future profits is then calculated as the present value of future shareholder income less outgoings.

-Under the Solvency II methodology and assumptions, the in-force business is projected to be profitable in aggregate and therefore the non-unit liability at 31 December 2023 had a negative value leading the BEL being lower than the unit liability.
+Under the Solvency II methodology and assumptions, the in-force business is projected to be profitable in aggregate and therefore the non-unit liability at 31 December 2024 had a negative value leading the BEL being lower than the unit liability.